Limited-Time Deals | 100-Night Home Trial | Fast U.S. Shipping | 10-Year Warranty

 • Mattress thickness: 0.23m.

-• Modular concept: rearrange/expand/shrink the setup.
+• Modular concept: rearrange, expand, or shrink the setup.

 • Covers: removable and machine washable.

-• Warranty: 5 years (sleeper sofa products).
+• Warranty: 5 years on sleeper sofa products.

 Review Score